Skip to main content

 These sizes are widely available in both uPVC and timber frames, making them suitable for most residential properties.

-Choosing the Right Window Size for Your Home
+How Do You Choose the Right Window Size for Your Home?

 When selecting the bestaverage window sizefor your home, keep the following tips in mind: